ousatov-ua/dns/README.md

 🔸 Current HOWTO is for Debian based distributions, tested on Debian 12.

 > [!TIP]
-> For Home network I would say that minimal requirements are 1 CPU core + 2 Gb RAM.
+> For Home network I would say that minimal requirements are 1 CPU core and 2 Gb RAM.
 >
 > Having 2 CPU cores and 4Gb RAM is more than compfortable.